Basheeralwaely/Deep-Learning-for-Human-Vision-Understanding/README.md

 # Deep-Learning-for-Human-Vision-Understanding
- Deep Learning for Human Vision Understanding
+ Deep Learning for Human Vision Understanding\
 Basheer Alwaely and Ali Alsam

-In this work, we try to understand the color interpolation by recovering missing information from other channels.
+In this work, we try to understand the color interpolation by recovering missing information from other channels.\
 Clone the repository; install dependencies:\
-!- tensorflow-gpu\
+1- tensorflow-gpu\
 2- Cuda\
 3- Keras